igemsoftware2020/Team_UESTC_Software/Nginx/README.md

 ## About CPD3DS

 CPD3DS integrates CATH and SCOP/SCOP2 , in order to provide as comprehensive and detailed structure domain information as possible.
-At present, we have achieved remarkable results in four aspects: design ideas  originality , data integrity, content accuracy and user-friendliness
+At present, we have achieved remarkable results in four aspects: design ideas  originality , data integrity, content accuracy and user-friendliness.

-1. Initiated domain classification according to the shape of domain through 3DZD & K-means
+1. Initiated domain classification according to the shape of domain through 3DZD & K-means.
 2. Through Uniprot, CATH, SCOP/SCOP2 and PDB, we have integrated domain division, related functions and probability combination into our own project website, so as to form a complete system of domain shape division, sequence, structure, function and evolutionary relationship.
 3. We use an authoritative database recognized by the synthetic biology community.
 Their strict review system and supporting materials ensure the accuracy of the content on our website.